JiFish/babel/README.md

 ## How the data pack works in-game

-Written books can be dropped by zombies if killed by a player, or fished up with a fishing rod.
-They can also be found in villages, stronghold libraries and woodland mansions in chests.
+Written books can be fished up with a fishing rod, or found in villages, stronghold libraries and woodland mansions in chests.

 The generation of the book is determined randomly:
 - 33% Tattered Book (not copyable)